isb-cgc/ISB-CGC-Webapp/README.md

 ## Configuring PyCharm

-PyCharm can be used to run your server through Vagrant.
+PyCharm Pro can be used to run your server through Vagrant and the Google App Engine.

 ### Setup

- 1. Go to your PyCharm Settings
+ 1. Go to your PyCharm Settings (On Mac, Go to Preferences; `CMD+,`)
  2. Select **Project: ISB-CGC-Webapp > Project Interpreter**
- 3. Click the Gear icon next to the Project Interpreter drop down at the top of the main area
+ 3. Click the icon next to the Project Interpreter drop down at the top of the main area
  4. Click Add Remote
  5. Select Vagrant (if it asks to start the machine, say yes)
  6. Set the Python interpreter path to `/home/vagrant/www/shell/python-su.sh` and click Ok